ExpHP/thpages/static/content/anm/interpolation.md

 Take a close look at the line labeled with the arrow.
 It turns out that **mode 8 is actually the Bezier mode!**  The smoothstep function obtained when using it in other time instructions is simply because that's what you end up with when the extra points are zero.  (i.e. smoothstep is the unique third-order polynomial that satisfies `f(0) = f'(0) = f'(1) = 0; f(1) = 1`.)

 So that's cool and all, but how can we actually take advantage of this?
-I.e. could we theoretically have :ref[anm:scaleTime] use an arbitrary Bezier?
+I.e. could we theoretically have :ref{r=anm:scaleTime} use an arbitrary Bezier?
 Well, there's good and bad news:

 * There are currently no instructions in ANM that would enable you to use a Bezier for arbitrary things.
 * There **is** an instruction in ECL: `ins_92(slot, &dest, t, mode, init, goal, extra_1, extra_2)` (an extended version of `ins_91` "`floatTime`") which lets you supply `extra_1` and `extra_2` while interpolating a single float.